-- 7 Tossing your bouquet off a cliff or into the ocean - Finding a safe place to toss it straight into the air and catch it again, or toss it to your partner for a photo; remember bouquets have non-biodegradable materials like plastic ribbon, wire, and tape - 8 Collecting mementos from the environment (like wildflowers, rocks, etc) - Taking photos of all the amazing things you want to remember, and bringing in your own special mementos to your wedding location (and also packing them out) - 9 Setting up a big arch for your ceremony - Finding natural arches like standing between two trees, or letting the landscape create a natural visual frame around you - Taking photos laying in a field of wildflowers - Laying a blanket down on a wide path or bare gravel/sand/rock area within an area with wildflowers to get nearly the same effect - Setting up chairs for every guest - Having as many guests who are able to stand for the ceremony as possible they can even stand in a circle around you. - Carving your names into a tree or rock for a photo - Creating your own signs, or doing a weddingday art-project together with your names on it that you can take home and enjoy forever
+taking photos of all the amazing things you want to remember and bringing in your own special mementos to your location finding natural arches-like standing between two trees, or letting the landscape create a natural visual frame around you laying a blanket down on a wide path or bare gravel/sand/rock area within an area with wildflowers to get a similar look having as many guests who are able to stand for the ceremony-they can even stand in a circle around you creating your own signs OR doing a weddingday art project together with your names on it that you can take home and enjoy forever

-WILDLIFE & PETS
+WILDLIFE + PETS

-Photos With Wildlife: If you're lucky enough to see some wildlife on your elopement day, make sure to get some photos from a safe distance.
-For the safety of the animal (and you), it's important to never try to approach, follow or or feed them-no matter the animal or size.
-A good rule of thumb is to stick your actual thumb out in front of you and close one eye-if you can't cover up the whole animal with your thumb, you're probably too close.
+Photos with Wildlife: If you're lucky enough to see some wildlife on your elopement day, make sure to get some photos from a safe distance.
+For the safety of the animal (and you!), it's important to never try to approach, follow or feed them-no matter the animal or size.
+A good rule of "thumb" is to stick your actual thumb out in front of you and close one eye-if you can't cover up the whole animal with your thumb, you're probably too close.

-Pets: Wildlife can be strongly affected by the presence of our furry companions, so be sure to only bring dogs in places they are allowed, and then keep them on-leash and under control.
+Pets: Wildlife can be strongly affected by the presence of our furry companions, so be sure to only bring dogs in places they are allowed.
+Then, keep them on-leash and under control.

-Food & Wildlife: Food and food smells can have a large impact on wildlife.
-Some animals are notoriously sneaky and like to steal food-so make sure your food (and any scented items) is secured if you walk away from your pack, so you don't unintentionally feed wildlife.
+Food + Wildlife: Food and food smells can have a large impact on wildlife.
+Some animals are notoriously sneaky and like to steal food.
+Make sure your food [and scented items] is secured if you walk away from your pack, so you don't unintentionally feed wildlife.
 Feeding animals can cause them to become aggressive and need to be relocated or terminated.
 For backpacking elopements, especially in bear country, always make sure you have the proper food storage.
 Some areas require bear canisters, and you should never bring food into your tent!
 Bear can rentals can easily be found at national parks or nearby camp and outdoor stores.
 Always make sure to pack out all your food when you leave.

-Bear Spray: Seaking of bears... bear spray is required in some areas, and not allowed in others-this is something else you'll want to research and know ahead of time to know what's appropriate for your chosen area.
+Bear spray: Speaking of bears... bear spray is required in some areas, and not allowed in others-this is something else you'll want to research and know ahead of time to know what's appropriate for your chosen area.

-WHAT ABOUT OTHER VISITORS?
+WHAT ABOUT OTHER VISITORS